Indian Space Research Organization (ISRO)

 The Indian Space Research Organization (ISRO), headquartered in Bangalore, India, is the space agency of the Indian government.
 ISRO construct and launches Earth observation-, communication-, navigation-, experimental and nano satellites for the Indian Government and international clients and NGO’s.
 ISRO conducted more than 100 successful space missions till date.

 ISRO was formed in 1969 to develop an independent Indian space program and superseded the erstwhile Indian National Committee for Space Research (INCOSPAR), which was established in 1962.
-The establishment of ISRO institutionalized space activities in India.
-It is managed by the Department of Space, which reports to the Prime Minister of India.
+The establishment of ISRO institutionalized space activities in India and is managed by the Department of Space, which reports to the Prime Minister of India.

 ISRO’s first satellite, Aryabhata, was launched by Russia on April 19th 1975.
 Rohini, the first satellite to be placed in orbit by an Indian-made launch vehicle (Satellite Launch Vehicle 3), was launched on July 18th, 1980.